hschne/gatsh/README.md

 ## What is this?

-Gatsh parses your script files for references to other scripts and inlines them.
-The idea is to allow people to write shell scripts using multiple files while still giving them the possibility to distribute a single file.
+Gatsh parses your script files for references to other scripts and inlines the contents of those.
+The idea is to allow people to split their shell scripts into multiple files while still giving them the possibility to distribute a single file.

 An example says more than 1000 words.
 Let's say you have a file that references a bunch of other files: